Thomas L. Petty Aspen Lung Conference

 Aspen, Colorado

-With an emphasis on the integration of basic, translational and clinical approaches, the 67th Annual Aspen Lung Conference will focus on a central question: Are current advancements in understanding the mechanisms of lung parenchymal destruction sufficient to develop effective strategies for the early identification and treatment of emphysema and rare lung diseases with a shared phenotype?
+With an emphasis on the integration of basic, translational and clinical approaches, the 68th Annual Aspen Lung Conference (June 9th – 12th, 2026) will focus on answering a central question: Are current advancements in understanding the mechanisms of lung vascular cell dysfunction and lung vascular remodeling sufficient to develop effective strategies for the treatment of pulmonary vascular disease in conditions like pulmonary hypertension, chronic lung disease, environmental inhalational exposures, sepsis, and acute lung injury.
+To explore this central question, we structured the program into a series of six thematic sessions, each beginning with an opening keynote address:

-Finally, the varied scientific themes and therapeutic strategies that emerge during the conference will be reconciled in the Conference Summary presented by Dr. Farrah Kheradmand, Baylor College of Medicine, Houston, TX.
+Finally, the varied scientific themes and therapeutic strategies that emerge during the conference will be reconciled in the Conference Summary presented by Dr. Serpil Erzurum, Cleveland Clinic, Cleveland, Ohio.

 Local/Regional/National/International Physicians/Clinicians (adult and pediatric)/Research Physician-Scientists in Pulmonary Sciences, Critical Care and Sleep Medicine/Research Scientists (PhD) in lung injury/Primary Care Physicians/General Medicine Physicians/Public Health.